-Walking the West Highland Way poses different challenges at different times of the year.
+Walking the West Highland Way poses different challenges at different times of the year, however it is a great walking holiday route and as the result of this it is very popular.

 This is not for the novice, faint hearted or inexperienced walker.
 People die on the mountains during the winter.
-It is easy to get lost in fog or snow.
-The warning aside it can also be a beautiful time of the year to walk.
+It is easy to get lost in fog or snow – during the snow it can be impossible to see the way-markings.
+This warning aside it can also be a beautiful time of the year to walk.
 If you are lucky you may find yourself walking on chilly but bright days with a clear blue sky overhead.
-Do not walk on your own unless you are a very experienced hiker, go with friends or join a group.
+It is best if you do not walk on your own unless you are a very experienced hiker, go with friends or join a group.

-The main advantage of walking in the winter is the peace and quiet.
-It will be easier to find accommodation, just check that where you plan to stop is not closed for any holidays.
+The main advantage of walking in the winter is the peace and quiet, the main disadvantage is that you will likely have to carry more in your backpack.
+It will be easier to find accommodation as long as you are not walking over Christmas, just check that where you plan to stop is not closed for any holidays.

 April – May – June

-April can be very changeable, feeling like summer one day and winter the next.
-The rainfall charts illustrate April as the second lowest rainfall month in Scotland.
+During April it can be very changeable, feeling like summer one day and winter the next.
+The rainfall charts illustrate April as the second lowest rainfall month in Scotland, however in Fort William it is the 4th lowest during the year.
+It should be noted that Fort William has one of the highest amounts of yearly rain in the UK, great for snow in the winter, but not so good for walking.

 May is the lowest rainfall month in Scotland and perfect for walking – so it can feel like half the world has decided to walk the West Highland Way.
 Generally May is the busiest month for walking, making accommodation very hard to find.
 This does not lend itself to flexibility.
 It means booking well in advance and following a strict timetable for each days walk.
 Camping is a good option at this time of the year, however it can still be cold during the night.